Bleach (manga): Video games

-A number of video games have been created featuring characters from the Bleach series, primarily though not exclusively fighting games.
+A number of video games based on the Bleach series have been released, primarily though not exclusively fighting games.
 The first video game to be released from the Bleach series was Bleach: Heat the Soul, which debuted on March 24, 2005, for the Sony PlayStation Portable.
 Currently, the majority of the games have only been released in Japan, though Sega has localized the first three Nintendo DS games and the first Wii game for North America.
 So far, all dedicated Bleach games released for Sony's consoles have been developed and published by SCEI, whereas the games for Nintendo consoles are developed and published by Sega, and the Nintendo DS games are developed by Treasure Co.
-Ltd. Two mobile games had also been released in 2014 (Bleach: Bankai Batoru) and 2015 (Bleach: Brave Souls) for the series, which are available for iOS and Android.
+Ltd. Two mobile games had also been released in 2014 (Bleach: Bankai Battle) and 2015 (Bleach: Brave Souls) for the series, which are available for iOS and Android.
 In 2017, Line announced the release of a game exclusive for their communication app called Bleach: Paradise Lost.
+In July 2023, a console video game titled Bleach: Soul Resonance, published by Nuverse, was announced.
+In July 2024, a video game titled Bleach: Rebirth of Souls was announced.
+It was released by Bandai Namco Entertainment for the PlayStation 4, PlayStation 5, Windows (via Steam), and Xbox Series X/S on March 21, 2025.

 Trading card game

-Two collectible card games (CCG) based on the Bleach series have been produced, one in the Japanese market and a different one in North America.
-Bleach Soul Card Battle, produced by Bandai, was introduced in Japan in 2004.
+Two collectible card games (CCG) based on the Bleach series have been made, one in the Japanese market and a different one in North America.
+Bleach Soul Card Battle, produced by Bandai, was introduced in Japan at the Jump Festa in 2004.
 Twenty named sets were released for the series.
 After Bleach Soul Card Battle, Bandai introduced three more series.
 Bleach The Card Gum, which contains 14 sets, was released in early September 2007.
 The next series, Bleach Clear Collection, which contains six sets, was released in July 2008.
 The last series, Bleach Clear Soul Plate, which consists of three sets, was published in December 2009.

 Bleach TCG was introduced in the United States by Score Entertainment in May 2007, but ceased publication April 2009, just before the planned launch of its seventh expansion, Bleach Infiltration.
-This cancellation was attributed to the ongoing recession, which has heavily affected TCG sales.
+This cancellation was attributed to the 2007–09 recession, which has heavily affected TCG sales.
 Designed by Aik Tongtharadol, the TCG is a two-player game in which each player starts with at least 61 cards: a "Guardian" card, a 60-card "main deck", and an optional 20-card "side deck".
 A player loses if his or her power, as dictated by the Guardian card, is reduced to zero, or if he or she is unable to draw or discard a card from his or her deck.
 The cards for the game have been released in named sets with each set released in three formats: a 72-card pre-constructed box set containing a starter deck and two booster packs, a 10-card booster pack, and a 12-pack booster box.
-Six named sets were released.